Do you love all things crochet including crochet facts?

 - Crochet became part of the wartime effort in both Britain and the US – women on the home front contributed to the war effort by hooking items for the troops.

 Hopefully you learned something interesting!
-I certainly did while creating this post.
 The history and the present of crochet are so fascinating, and I’m confident the future will be just as so.

 What did you find intriguing?
 Do you know any facts worth mentioning?
 I’d love to hear your thoughts, please let me know in the comments below.